Malta residence permit: how to get RP?

 • How do I get a residence permit in Malta?

-There are several paths to receiving a residency card in Malta.
+There are several ways to obtain a residence card in Malta:

-1. The Malta Global Residence Programme is the safest and fastest one.
-Residency by investment means that the applicant does not need to live in Malta; however, at the same time, they cannot spend more than 183 days a year in any other country.
+1. Malta Global Residence Programme is the safest and fastest one.
+Residence by investment does not require the applicant to live in Malta.
+However, the permit holder may not spend more than 183 days per year in any other country.

 2. Employment.
-An annual renewable residence permit card is issued based on the applicant’s labour contract.
+The residence permit card is issued on the basis of an employment contract and is renewable annually.

 4. Family reunification.
-Maltese citizens can apply for a residence permit card for their close foreign relatives.
-After five years of residence in Malta, the relative will be able to apply for citizenship.
+Maltese citizens can apply for a residence permit card for their close relatives.

 5. Business registration.
-The applicant registers a company in Malta and receives a residence permit as a business owner.
-Their company becomes a tax resident in Malta and benefits from Malta’s tax system and state support for entrepreneurship.
+The applicant registers a company in Malta and obtains a residence permit as a business owner.
+The company becomes the country’s tax resident and may benefit from Malta’s tax system and state support for entrepreneurship.

 6. Remote work.
 Applicants must work for an employer outside Malta and earn at least €3,500 per month.
-The residence permit is granted for 1 year, subject to renewal 3 more times.
+The residence permit is issued for 1 year and may be renewed up to 3 times.

 These are the standard options for obtaining a residence permit in Malta.
-Residence permits for civil partners and religious, medical, and humanitarian purposes are less common.
+Residence permits for civil partners, as well as for religious, medical, or humanitarian purposes, are less common.

 • How long does it take to get a residence permit in Malta?